ProphetLamb/ScrapeAAS/README.md

 I have tried both toolstacks, and found them wanting.
 So I tried to make it better by delegating as much work as reasonable to existing projects.

 In addition to my own goals; from evaluating both libraries I wish to keep all thier pros, and discard all their cons.
-The verbocity of this library sits
+The verbocity of this library sits comtably between WebReaper and DotnetSpider, but more towards the DotnetSpider end of things.

 - Integration into ASP.NET Hosting.
 - No dependencies at the core of the project.
 Instead package a reasonable set of addons by default.